alvaroOnCode/technical-interviews-js-exercises/README.md

 ## 🔖 Description

-Exercises from a top level company technical interview for a JavaScript job.
+Some JavaScript exercises from different technical interviews I've done for top level companies.

 ## 🌍 Languages